pepmartinez/keuss/Pipeline/README.md

 * if `err` is not nil
   * if `err.drop` is exactly `true` the item is committed in the src queue and therefore dropped from the pipeline
   * else the item is rolled back in the src queue, using the processor's `retry_factor_t` and `retry_base_t` to calculate the retry delay.
-If the queue was created with deadletter support, the item may be moved to the deadletter queue; in such case, the movement into deadletter is also atomic
+If the queue was created with deadletter support, the item would be moved to the deadletter queue if it has reached its maximum number of rollbacks; in such case, the movement into deadletter is also atomic
-* else (if `err` is nil)
+* else (if `err` is nill)
   *  if (`res.drop` is exactly `true` the item is committed in the src queue and therefore dropped from the pipeline
-  *  else the item is passed to the next queue in the pipeline (by means of `pl_next()`)
+  * else the item is passed to the text queue in the pipeline (by means of `pl_next()`)
-    * if `res.mature` or `res.delay` exist (or they were specified at the processor's creation) they are used to calculate the delay/mature of the element in the destination queue
+    * if `res.mature` or `res.delay` exist (or they were specified at the processor's creation) they are used to calculate the delay/mature fo the element in the destination queue
     * if `res.payload` exists it is used to replace the item's payload entirely
     * else if `res.update` exists it is used as mongodb-update operations on the item's payload

   All those operations happen in an atomic way

 #### Semantic `this` in process function
-The function is bound to the processor, so the function can access and use processor's primitives.
+The function is bound to the processor, so the funcion can access and use processor's primitives.
 For example, it can insert copies of the item, or new items, in any of the source or destination queues

-In order to use this functionality the process function can not be declared as an 'arrow' function, since those can not be bound.
+In order to use this functionality the process function can not be declared as an 'arrow' function, since thos can not be bound.
 Use the classic `function xxxx (item, cb) {...}` if you intend to access the underlying Processor

 ## DirectLink